cambiotraining/hpc-intro/materials/03-slurm.md

 All the format options available with `sacct` can be listed using `sacct -e`.

-If you forgot what your job id is, running `sacct` with no other options will show you information about the jobs that ran recently.
+If you **forgot what your job id is**, running `sacct` with no other options will show you information about the jobs that ran recently.
 If you want to know the ID of jobs that ran in a period of time, you can do:

 ```bash